markizano/ytffmpeg/fintech/programming/programming-basics/readme.md

 code to execution without any steps in between from the programmer's perspective.
 Languages that support REPL (Read, Evaluate, Print, Loop) are typically interpreted languages.

-Which should you choose?

-In an ideal world, you would select the language that best suits your needs and run with that.

-In reality, you do what the lead architect says.

 # Variables
 When programming, most of what you'll be doing is storing data of sorts.
 Variables are used to store